Virginia Reckless Driving - What You Need to Know

 • A six-month license suspension

-Reckless Driving is NOT a glorified speeding ticket in Virginia
+Reckless Driving is NOT a glorified traffic ticket in Virginia

 Reckless driving is aggressively prosecuted in Virginia.
 It is NOT a traffic offense.
 Rather, it is a criminal offense – a Class 1 misdemeanor.
 A Class 1 misdemeanor is the most serious type of misdemeanor in Virginia.
 The next more serious offense is a felony.
 Some other Class 1 misdemeanors include assault and battery, possession with intent to distribute marijuana, DUI, prostitution, theft, credit card fraud and sexual battery.